-For many property managers, working from home is now the new normal.
+For many property managers, working from home on a regular basis is now the new normal.
 This means rethinking how things are usually done and making changes in response to the challenges brought by COVID-19.
 So, what can property managers do to stay on track with their work during this time of isolation and social distancing?
 Here are a few practical tips to follow:

 Improving your work from home experience